temuller/snii_fitting_code/README.md

 There are comments added with the changes made, but let me know if there is anything not clear.
 An `index.html` file is included with information from the Ondřej's website from Princeton.

-I created a python script (`show_output.py`) to plot the output fits from the modified code.
-This helps to have a quick look and see if the fits are working correctly.
-You have to run it from the code's top directory (where the `fit_single.cpp` file is) and it will ask you for the SN name.
+I created a python script (`show_output.py`) to plot the output fits from the modified code (run this from the top directory, `src` by default).
+Thishelps to have a quick look and see if the fits are working correctly.
+You have to run it from the code's top directory (i.e., where the `fit_single.cpp` file is) and it will ask you for the SN name.
 You can run this by typing:

 ```
 $ python show_output.py
 ```

-### Installation
+## Installation

 To build the package you need to follow these steps: